laurentiu-miu/collector/README.md

 * As any application there are always things that can or need to be improved.
 * What happens if will have 1 millions of users to update each day?
 Currently the application can be scaled verticaly.
-In order to scale horizontal and benefit from the cloud infrastructure we need to have a coordinator to push data to the individual instances of the application.
+In order to scale horizontal and benefit from the cloud infrastructure we need to have a user coordinator in order to distribute the load to different instances of the application. (for example KAFKA)
-In this direction we can add KAFKA add instead of reading the users from the db we will read it them from topic by partitions.
 * Self healing with readiness and liveness probes
-* Availability
-Depending on the replication factor of cassandra and the number of pods(instances of the application) this app can become highly available.
+* Availability - Depending on the replication factor of cassandra and the number of pods(instances of the application) this app can become highly available.
 * Improve tasting
 * Monitoring with micrometer

 ## Requierments

 - [x] 2 endpoints to expose accounts and transactions from my cassandra db
 - [x] scheduler running at 1 o'clock can be customized in application.yaml importer.scheduler.cron
 - [x] Exception handling